Reasoning Questions for Competitive Exams

 The topics covered under logical reasoning are Statements & Assumption, Syllogism, Puzzles, Constraint-Based Reasoning, Proposition Testing, Course of Action, Assertion and Reason, Input Output Relations, Conclusion Estimation from Passages, Cause and Effect Reasoning, Theme Detection etc.

-Logical Reasoning is further divided into Verbal and Non-verbal Reasoning.
+Logical Reasoning ability is further divided into Verbal and Non-verbal Reasoning.

 Divisions of Logical Reasoning